rockcrafters/chiselled-jre/README.md

 The points of difference with the Amazon Corretto image are:
  - Corretto deploys busybox as a shell
- - Corretto does not have fontconfig/fonts libraries.
-This causes `java.awt.Font.createFont()` to fail with `java.lang.UnsatisfiedLinkError`.
-Removing font support will bring the chiselled JRE size on par with the Corretto image.
+ - Corretto does not have fontconfig/fonts libraries, but contains headless Abstract Window Toolkit.
+This causes `java.awt.Font.createFont()` to fail with `java.lang.UnsatisfiedLinkError`, making Abstract Window Toolkit APIs partially available.
  - No JRE is provided for ARM64, there is only JDK build

-The JRE differences themselves are minimal.
-The chiselled image removes `libawt_xawt.so` and `libsplashscren.so` along with accessibility support.
-Only 'java' executable is left in `jre/bin`.
-Note: chiselled images, at the moment, do not provide classes.jsa (Class Data Cache) in line with Temurin JRE.

 Below are image sizes of the deployed `acmeair` benchmark application